Home About Resources Publications Contact Us Login

 Carol Burbank.
 Ph.D.

-Carol Burbank, Ph.D., sees OBC as a collaboration to build cutting edge new equity practices with practical strategies for creating communities of learning and possibility.
+Carol Burbank, Ph.D., sees OBC as a collaboration to build cutting edge new education and employment practices with sustainable strategies for creating communities of learning and possibility.
 She specializes in coaching, educational research, leadership development, and teaching, building bridges between theory and best practices in K-12, and university programs.
-Recently, she worked with the National Alliance Pipeline for Equity to design curriculum, research, and trainings for CTE educators building equity for students with disabilities, in Delaware’s pilot PIPEline program and in support of NAPE’s expansion as an organization to serve all marginalized individuals in CTE/STEM.
-Her creative projects include a personal development and mastery system, Storyweaving, and a children’s book that helps K-3rd graders adapt creatively to social distancing.
+Recently, she worked with the Delaware PIPEline for CTE to design curriculum, research, and trainings for CTE educators building opportunities for students with disabilities.
+Her creative projects include a personal development and mastery system, leadership and coaching programming and research, and a children’s book that helped K-3rd graders adapt to social distancing.

 "It takes courage to face change...